-According to Google Trends data, searches for loungewear increased by 1,300% from early March to mid April in 2020.
-Comfortable clothes are the new thing and there’s no wonder why as many people are spending more time at home due to either new working from home conditions, self-isolation or lockdown restrictions.
+According to Google Trends data, searches for loungewear increased by 1,300% from early March to mid-April in 2020.
+Comfortable clothes are the new thing and there’s no wonder why as many people are spending more time at home due to either new working-from-home conditions, self-isolation or lockdown restrictions.

 Comfort has overtaken style for the first time as we want to feel more comfortable and at ease in our home environment.
-The pressures of looking smart and stylish all of the time and wearing the latest fashion trends is no longer necessary.
+The pressures of looking smart and stylish all of the time and wearing the latest fashion trends are no longer necessary.

 Feeling comfortable in what we choose to wear can make us feel more empowered, relaxed and chilled.
 Comfortable clothing doesn’t always have to mean sweatpants or pyjamas, however.
 Continue reading to find out more!

 There are lots of benefits when it comes to feeling comfortable in your outfit choices, which can be an advantage when working from home.
 Comfortable clothes can help you be more creative and productive with your time as you feel more relaxed.